AyraStelmaszewski/Linux-server-monitoring/README.md

 ## Cron jobs
 -  Tracking how long your cron jobs usually run with the help of an efficient Linux server monitoring tool will help you receive customized alerts in case they run too slowly.

+## Network statistics
+- Track all the mouvement on your network with a varieted pool of tools

 ## Tools to do monitoring
 - Applications Manager is a part of ManageEngine ITOM suite of solutions.
 Apart from Applications monitoring, ITOM also has solutions to streamline network monitoring, server monitoring, bandwidth monitoring, configuration management, firewall security and compliance, IP address management and switch port management.
+- Datadog Cloud Workload Security analyzes the full process tree across all your Linux hosts and containers in real time to automatically detect the kind of threats we’ve looked at.